 While May the 4th is not a national holiday, Star Wars Day is celebrated by many just the same.
-As all those who love Star Wars know, May the 4th sounds an awful lot like "May the force be with you," and many feel that any excuse to celebrate the brainchild of George Lucas is a good one.
+May the 4th sounds an awful lot like "May the force be with you," and Star Wars lovers are always looking for any excuse to celebrate.
 These ideas can help keep the force with you this May the 4th.

 Playing dress up is fun for the whole family.
 Even your baby can get in on the fun.
 Your costumes can be as simple as a bathrobe and a few sashes, or more elaborate creations that you might see during Halloween or at a comic convention.
 This adorable family from Craftiness is not Optional does Star Wars so wonderfully and can be inspirational for you as you work on your own costume ideas.

 No May the 4th is complete without viewing at least one of the films.
-If you and your kids are up for a day-long movie session, queue up all six Star Wars films (Amazon, $90), starting with The Phantom Menace of course.
+If you and your kids are up for a day-long movie session, queue up all six Star Wars films, starting with The Phantom Menace of course.
 If you're not so into the prequel trilogy, pop in A New Hope and follow with The Empire Strikes Back, and then finish up with Return of the Jedi.
 If you're viewing more than one movie, make sure you take plenty of breaks for play and food.
+(Amazon, $84)

 You can't really go out and buy a pizza shaped like a Jedi-in-training, but you can most certainly serve pizza and add a sign proclaiming it to be Padawan pizza.
 It can be so much fun to use your imagination and make ordinary party food out of this world.
 Yoda soda, Boba-Q chips, wookie cookies… the possibilities are endless.
 Arena Five even has some amazing free printables for you to use if you're stuck for ideas.